 Our heritage is very much alive to us - it's not something that just exists in the past, or that requires dressing up in traditional clothes for reenactment gatherings.
 Our aim has always been to build a bridge between now and then, and bring relevant parts of the culture into today's world.
 There is wisdom to be learned from, achievements to be inspired by and an entire cultural treasure to embrace.
 That is the way to become a modern Viking, a Viking at heart.

 In order to sort things out we’re going to look at what it meant to be a Viking during the Viking Age – and then see if anything of that can be transferred to the 21st Century.

 What is a modern Viking?
-Opinions might differ, but in our book it’s fully possible to identify with the Viking culture…even when scaling off the most obvious part – raiding.
-However, it’s not about being a reenactor, Scandinavian, or a person who believes in Odin and Thor.
-We consider anyone, regardless of nationality, religion or race, who lives life wisely and to the fullest a solid candidate.
+Opinions might differ, but in our book it’s fully possible to identify with the Viking culture today…even when scaling off the most obvious part – raiding.
+However, it’s not all about being a reenactor, Scandinavian, or a person who believes in Odin and Thor.
+We consider anyone, regardless of nationality, religion or race, who lives life to the fullest a solid candidate.
 One who appreciates the aesthetics and stories of the Vikings.
-One who approaches the unknown with curiosity and faces hardships with courage.
+One who approaches the unknown with curiosity and strives to face hardships with courage.
 One who displays loyalty and honesty, and who values integrity and honor.
 Those traits would have been a good start to gain respect among Vikings and make you one of them.

 Join us in building a bridge between now and then!